Skip to main content

 My data is is Sensitive or Very Sensitive.
 How do I store it securely?

-Sensitive and Very Sensitive data, such as datasets containing personally identifiable information, should be stored appropriately in line with the data's security requirements.
-Data security requirements can be complex, especially if the data has been provided by a third-party as they may have their own technical requirements above and beyond those required by the relevant ethics agreement and Monash's own data security guidelines.
-If you have sensitive data, contact the RDS Team directly to discuss your requirements.
+Sensitive and Very Sensitive data, such as datasets containing personally identifiable information, should be stored appropriately in line with the security requirements.
+Such requirements can be complex, especially if the data has been provided by external collaborators or industry partners because there may be technical requirements above and beyond those required by the project or Monash’s information security guidelines.
+If you have sensitive data contact the RDS Team to discuss your requirements.